-The American Heritage spices pay tribute to the original chocolate drink of the Olmecs, Mayas and Aztecs, which was flavored with with chili pepper, cinnamon, cornmeal, musk and vanilla.
+The American Heritage spices pay tribute to the original chocolate drink of the Olmecs, Mayas, and Aztecs, which was flavored with chili pepper, cinnamon, cornmeal, musk, and vanilla.
 (Here’s more about it.)

 It has everything but the maraschino cherry and whipped cream.
 So we got creative: